nwalablessing/volumeray-casting-project/README.md

 # FULL EXPLANATION ON HOW I RAN A CODE ON VOLUME RAY CASTING

-FIRST I CREATED AND REGISTED A GITHUB ACCOUNT
+FIRST I CREATED AND REGISTRED A GITHUB ACCOUNT

-THEN I CREATED A NEW REPOSITORY ON MY GITHUB AND I GAVE IT A NAME CALLED Volume-ray-castin project.
+THEN I CREATED A NEW REPOSITORY ON MY GITHUB AND I GAVE IT A NAME CALLED Volume-ray-casting-project.

 i used SSH to coonect and authenticate remote server and services

-## THIS PROJECT AIMS TO DEVELOP A POWEFUL REAL-TIME VOLUME RENDERING ENGINE
+## THIS PROJECT AIMS TO DEVELOP A POWERFUL REAL-TIME VOLUME RENDERING ENGINE

 THIS PROJECCT USES JAVASCRIPT

 I also used VISUAL STUDIO CODE IDE TO RUN MY PROJECT

- I CREATED A FOLDER ON MY DESKTOP CALLED PROJECT AND RIGHT CLICK IN THE FOLDER AND SELECTED OPEN WITH CODE I THEN OPENED A NEW TERMINAL ON MY VISUAL STUDIO CODE IDE THEN I TYPED IN git clone command  and my repository URL to clone it i also used the git init coomand
+ I CREATED A FOLDER ON MY DESKTOP CALLED PROJECT AND RIGHT CLICK IN THE FOLDER AND SELECTED OPEN WITH CODE

+ I THEN OPENED A NEW TERMINAL ON MY VISUAL STUDIO CODE IDE

+ THEN I TYPED IN git clone command  and my repository URL to clone it

+ i also used the git init coomand

- once it was succesful i could see my folder i created on the top left corner in my visual studio IDE
+ once it was succesful, i could see my folder i created on the top left corner in my visual studio IDE

- i dropped down the folders and went to the index.html code below is a picture of the index.html code
+ i dropped down the folders and went to the index.html code

+ below is a picture of the index.html code